hasibzunair/MoNuSAC-ISBI-2020/README.md

-## *PatchEUNet: Fully Convolutional Network for Instance Segmentation*
+### *Fully Convolutional Networks for Instance Segmentation*

 11th place solution to Multi-organ nuclei segmentation and classification challenge (MoNuSAC 2020) organised at ISBI2020.
-The proposed algorithm scored an Average Panoptic Quality(PQ) of 0.1838 on the test set.
+The proposed method scored an Average Panoptic Quality(PQ) of 0.1838 on the test set.
 Details about the problem can be found at [URL](https://monusac-2020.grand-challenge.org/).

 <p align="center">
 <a href="#"><img src="media/result1.png"></a>